'I'd take the wall down,' says Beto O'Rourke of current border barriers

 Breaking News Emails

-Beto O'Rourke said he would take down existing walls and fencing at the U.S.-Mexico border if he were able to.
+Beto O'Rourke said he would take down existing walls and fencing at the U.S.-Mexico border if he could.

-O'Rourke, a former U.S. congressman for El Paso who ran a high-profile challenge against GOP Sen. Ted Cruz, said in an interview with MSNBC's Chris Hayes on Thursday, "Absolutely, I'd take the wall down."
+O'Rourke, a former congressman for El Paso who ran a high-profile challenge against GOP Sen. Ted Cruz of Texas, said in an interview with MSNBC's Chris Hayes on Thursday, "Absolutely, I'd take the wall down."

 His comment came in response to a question posed on Twitter by Rep. Dan Crenshaw, R-Texas.
 "If you could snap your fingers and make El Paso’s border wall disappear, would you?"